Study uses VR to explore our spatial intuition

 22 February 2023

-You might not think you’re good with numbers, but University of Canterbury researchers believe people use instinctive mathematical knowledge to navigate their environment.
+You might not think you’re good with numbers, but UC researchers believe people use instinctive mathematics to navigate.

 University of Canterbury academics Professor Randolph Grace and Emeritus Professor Simon Kemp of the School of Psychology, Speech and Hearing are using VR tools, such as the NOVA ball in the University’s HIT Lab, to find out more about humans’ intuitive understanding of maths.